 ABOUT

-I am KPMG Professor of Governance at the University of Bucharest, a Senior Research Fellow in the F. A. Hayek Program for Advanced Study in Philosophy, Politics and Economics at Mercatus Center at George Mason University where I teach in the graduate program of the Economics Department, and an Affiliated Researcher with the Ed Snider Center at the Robert H. Smith School of Business at the University of Maryland, College Park.
+I am KPMG Professor of Governance at the University of Bucharest, a Senior Research Fellow in the F. A. Hayek Program for Advanced Study in Philosophy, Politics and Economics at Mercatus Center at George Mason University, and a Senior Nonresident Scholar with The Center for Governance and Markets at the University of Pittsburgh.

-My academic background includes Economics (with a focus on Institutionalist Economics and Economic History – The Academy of Economic Studies Bucharest, 1998), Sociology (with a focus on the Sociology of Organizations and Institutions – University of Bucharest, 2000) and Political Sciences (with a focus on Institutional Theory and Political Economy – Indiana University Bloomington, where I studied with Vincent and Elinor Ostrom at the Workshop in Political Theory and Policy Analysis [PhD 2004] and I was an Affiliated Faculty between 2004 and 2014).
+My academic background includes Economics (at the Academy of Economic Studies Bucharest, 1990), Sociology (with a focus on the Sociology of Organizations and Institutions at the University of Bucharest, 2000) and Political Sciences (with a focus on Institutional Theory at Indiana University Bloomington, PhD 2004, where I studied with Vincent and Elinor Ostrom at the Workshop in Political Theory and Policy Analysis, and where I also was an Affiliated Faculty between 2004 and 2014, and a Senior Research Fellow since 2023).
+My background also includes a degree in Philosophy with a focuss on Social and Political Philosophy (BGSU Ohio, 1998) and a habilitation in Administrative Sciences, from the Babeș-Bolyai University (2022).

-My work is interdisciplinary and falls more or less into three classes, united by an underlying interest in institutional diversity, alternative economic and governance systems, and the theory of social thinking about the future, the possible and the feasible, with a view to the practical and normative implications:
+My work is interdisciplinary, at the interface between institutional analysis, administrative sciences and political philosophy and falls more or less into three classes, united by an underlying interest in alternative economic and governance systems, and the challenges of thinking about the future -the possible and the feasible- with a view to the problems of social risks, social and technological control, and human resilience.

 Contributions to the school of public choice and institutional theory developed by the Economics Nobel Prize winner Elinor Ostrom and her collaborator, Vincent Ostrom: Theories of governance, polycentric systems, the “neither markets nor states” domain, resilience and adaptability in governance and social-ecological systems, institutional design and feasibility.
 My books in this area: